tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * The data closest to/within the margin of the hyperplane are called **support vectors**, and they are used to define boundaries of the hyperplane.

-    * These points are sometimes the most difficult to classify because they live closest to the margin and could belong to either class.
+    * These points are sometimes the most difficult to classify, because they live closest to the margin and could belong to either class.

     ![support_vectors.png](Images/support_vectors.png)

-Educate students on the different orientations for **hyperplanes**.
+Educate students on the different orientations for hyperplanes.
 Provide an understanding of how the orientation and position of the hyperplane is decided.

 ![hyperplane_orientation.png](Images/hyperplane_orientation.png)

 * Hyperplanes can be 2D, clearly delineating classes with non-overlapping data points or outliers.

-* Hyperplane also supports what's considered **0 tolerance with perfect partition**, which is a non-linear hyperplane that will position and orient the hyperplane to correctly classify overlapping or outlying data points.
+* Hyperplanes also support what's considered **0 tolerance with perfect partition**, which is a non-linear hyperplane that positions and orients the hyperplane to correctly classify overlapping or outlying data points.

   * This hyperplane could be a curved line or a circle, depending on the data points and their proximity to one another.

-  * In order to establish **0 tolerance with perfect partition**, the SVM model may introduce a new `z-axis` dimension for non-linear hyperplanes.
+  * In order to establish 0 tolerance with perfect partition, the SVM model may introduce a new `z-axis` dimension for non-linear hyperplanes.

-* The `kernel` parameter is used to identify the orientation of the **hyperplane**. **Kernelling** and how to use the `kernel` parameter will be addressed later in the demo.
+* The `kernel` parameter is used to identify the orientation of the hyperplane. **Kernelling**, and how to use the `kernel` parameter, will be addressed later in the demo.

-Transition into the live coding exercise by opening the starter file and demonstrating to students how to create an **SVM** model with **sklearn**.
+Transition into the live coding exercise by opening the starter file and demonstrating to students how to create an SVM model with sklearn.

-* In order to create an SVM model, the **sklearn** `svm.SVC` module must be imported.
+* In order to create an SVM model, the sklearn `svm.SVC` module must be imported.

   ```python
   from sklearn.svm import SVC